thinkshout/thinkshout/blog/_posts/2010-09-29-a-beginners-guide-to-using-hudson-for-continuous-integration-with-drupal.md

 - Continuous integration
 - Testing
 - Best practices

+short: Developing our first open source Drupal product, Watershed now, as well as in our recent work on internationalization in Drupal 7 with Meedan.net, we've run into some bottlenecks managing the testing of new releases of Drupal installation profiles and features.
+The only way to make sure that installation profiles are built correctly obviously is to build them up from scratch.
+Features exports are great, but they too can be a little tricky, and thus require continual testing.
+author: sean
 ---
 		<p>
 			Developing our first open source Drupal product, <a href="http://drupal.org/project/watershednow" target="_blank">Watershed now</a>, as well as in our recent work on internationalization in Drupal 7 with <a href="http://meedan.net" target="_blank">Meedan.net</a>, we've run into some bottlenecks managing the testing of new releases of Drupal <a href="http://drupal.org/project/Installation+profiles" target="_blank">installation profiles</a> and <a href="http://drupal.org/project/features" target="_blank">features</a>.
 The only way to make sure that installation profiles are built correctly obviously is to build them up from scratch.
 Features exports are great, but they too can be a little tricky, and thus require continual testing.